-- 42. The stormwater management and erosion control practices for the authorized development activities will prevent surface drainage toward Outlet Brook.
-Requiring stormwater management, erosion and sediment control, and grading to be undertaken in compliance with the Stormwater Pollution Prevention Plan and as depicted in the Stormwater Details shown on Sheets L-703 and L-704 of the Final Plans will serve to protect groundwater and surface water resources. - 43.
-Construction of new on-site wastewater treatment systems on Lots 1-5 in accordance with the Final Plans will protect groundwater and surface water resources.
-Requiring written Agency approval for the installation of any on-site wastewater treatment system after 5 years or for the construction of any Guest Cottage on Lots 1-5 will ensure protection of groundwater resources. - 44.
-Connection to the existing municipal wastewater services by dwellings located on Lots 6-40 will protect against erosion, sedimentation, water quality degradation, and other potential adverse impacts. - 45.
-The use of the existing municipal water supply system to serve 39 of the 40 dwellings will mitigate adverse impacts to groundwater resources. - 46.
+- as depicted in the Stormwater Details shown on Sheets L-703 and L-704 of the Final Plans will serve to protect groundwater and surface water resources. - 44.
+Construction of new on-site wastewater treatment systems on Lots 1 5 in accordance with the Final Plans will protect groundwater and surface water resources.
+Requiring written Agency approval for the installation of any on-site wastewater treatment system after 5 years or for the construction of any Guest Cottage on Lots 1 -5 will ensure protection of groundwater resources. - 45.
+Connection to the existing municipal wastewater services by dwellings located on Lots 6 40 will protect against erosion, sedimentation, water quality degradation, and other potential adverse impacts. - 46.
+The use of the existing municipal water supply system to serve 39 of the 40 dwellings will mitigate adverse impacts to groundwater resources. - 47.
 Preventing the construction of boathouses along the shoreline of Outlet Book will protect against adverse impacts to the character and quality of the waterbody.